All The Light We Cannot See by Anthony Doerr is a moving and beautifully written war novel about the reality and horrors of war.

-The novel follows Marie-Laure Leblanc, a girl who lost her sight due to cataracts in both eyes when she was young, who must flee her once comforting and peaceful days in Paris and stay with her great-uncle, and Werner Pfennig, a young orphan who is fascinated and skilled with radios and electronics living in an impoverished Germany.
+The novel follows Marie-Laure Leblanc, a girl who lost her sight as a result of cataracts in both eyes when she was young and our other Protagonist Werner Pfennig, a young orphan who is fascinated and skilled with radios and electronics living in an impoverished Germany.

-Marie-Laure and her father’s relationship moved me as her father was supportive and patient until the end with her, always gifting her books and objects to widen her horizon.
+Marie-Laure’s relationship with her father moved me as her father was supportive and patient until the end with her, always gifting her books and objects to widen her horizon.

 When reading from Marie-Laures perspective it feels as if I’m experiencing everything along with her - her joy, amazement and wonder of the world despite being unable to see it physically and Doerrs writing encapsulated this beautifully.